htsan007/5611-Project1/README.md

 ---
 **Multiple Material Types:** 1:51 - 2:48

 The box obstacles do have multiple material types.
 The brown-rectangle reduces the mass of the colliding pinball, and also changes the pinball color to blue.
 This gives the effect of reduced gravity on the pinball.
+Once the pinballs turn blue, colliding with the circle obstacles will reset their mass and color back to red.
 The pink boxes have a stick property to them, and when a pinball collides with it, it will get stuck to the box for the rest of the game.

 ---
 **Textured Background:** 2:49 - 3:03